Optimal Triangulation of Saddle Surfaces: Saddle surfaces

 \subsection{Non-interpolating approximation}

-When we try to improve the approximation by allowing the vertices of the triangles to move away from the surface, we encounter a challenge: In contrast to the convex case, some edges (the ascending ones) run above $f$ and others (the descending ones) run below~$f$.
+{In this section, we will prove our main result, Theorem~\ref{main}, which concerns non-interpolating approximation. \looseness-1 When we try to improve the approximation by allowing the vertices of the triangles to move away from the surface, we encounter a challenge: In contrast to the convex case, some edges (the ascending ones) run above $f$ and others (the descending ones) run below~$f$.
 Figure~\ref{fig:lifted} shows that the linear approximation penetrates the surface $f$, lying partially above it and below it.
 It is not clear in which direction one should start moving the vertices to improve the approximation.
-Accordingly, Pottmann, Krasauskas, Hamann, Joy, and Seibold~\cite{A07-pott-00} conjectured that the best approximation is the interpolating approximation.
+Accordingly, \citet*{A07-pott-00} conjectured that the best approximation is the interpolating approximation.
 We will see that this is not the case.